cambridge-cares/TheWorldAvatar/UK_Digital_Twin/README.md

    `carbonTax50`,
    `carbonTax150`.

-The name of the folder referring to the condition of creating the visulisation of the each subfigure in figure 5 of prepint 312.
+The name of the folder refers to the condition of creating the visulisation of the each subfigure in Figure 5 of Prepint 312.

 If we use the first subfigure as the demonstration example, which is generated under the condition as the weather condition is WBSB, weight 0.25, carbon tax 0 and 0 SMR .
 It is worthy to mention that the number of the SMR denoted in each subfigure in preprint 312 is the optimised result.
 In this example, 0 SMR means that when carbon tax set to be 0, the most economic solution is with no SMR adoption.